Smart Manufacturing: What You Need To Know

-In the 80s & 90s, industries streamlined their limited automation processes led by PLCs & controllers through practices such as Lean Manufacturing.
-While these “practices” were termed as gamechangers, their value only diminished at the turn of the century, and today account for minor incremental returns.
-Fast forward to 2017 and these practices are now being replaced by “smart technologies” that promise a more holistic approach towards increasing efficiency and innovation.
+In the 80s & 90s, “Smart Manufacturing didn’t exist.
+Industries streamlined their limited automation processes led by PLCs & controllers through practices such as Lean Manufacturing.
+While these “practices” were termed as game-changers, their value only diminished at the turn of the century, and today account for minor incremental returns.
+Fast forward to 2017, and these practices are now being replaced by “smart technologies” that promise a more holistic approach towards increasing efficiency and innovation.

-of the entire manufacturing lifecycle to enable preemptive management of industrial assets through real-time information & execution.
+of the entire manufacturing lifecycle, enabling preemptive management of industrial assets through real-time information & execution.

 The road towards Smart Manufacturing started in 2014 when the US Department of Energy released its Notice of Intent for Smart Manufacturing.
 From thereon, the US Government has promoted this concept through its renewed, cross-sector public-private partnership called Advanced Manufacturing Partnership.